exasol/transformers-extension/doc/user_guide/user_guide.md

 * Specific parameters:
   * `text_data`: The context text.
   * `max_length`: The maximum total length of text to be generated.
-  * `return_full_text`:  If set to False only added text is returned, otherwise the full text is returned.
+  * `return_full_text`:  If set to False, only added text is returned, otherwise the full text is returned.

 The inference results are presented with _GENERATED_TEXT_ column, combined with the inputs used when calling this UDF.